FangLimao/addon-encyclopedia/docs/reference/block/components/geometry.md

 ---
 author: iconicNurdle
 ms.author: mikeam
-title: Block Documentation - minecraft:geometry
+title: 方块组件 - minecraft:geometry
 description: "A reference document detailing the 'geometry' block component" ms.service: minecraft-bedrock-edition
 ---

-# Block Documentation - minecraft:geometry
+# 方块组件 - minecraft:geometry

 `minecraft:geometry` is an `Identifier String` component that specifies the geometry description identifier to use to render this block.
 This identifier must match an existing geometry identifier in any of the currently loaded resource packs.